Frequently asked questions

-Sudden infant death syndrome (SIDS) is the sudden, unexpected death of an apparently healthy infant usually under one year of age that remains unexplained after a complete case investigation that includes a scene investigation, autopsy and review of the medical history (NICHD 1989).
-SIDS is a type of SUID (see below).
+Sudden infant death syndrome (SIDS) is the sudden, unexpected death of an apparently healthy infant usually under one year of age that remains unexplained after a complete investigation.
+This investigation includes a scene investigation, autopsy and a complete review of the child’s medical history.
+SIDS is a type of sudden unexpected infant death (SUID).

 What is sudden unexpected infant death (SUID)?

 SUID (pronounced SUE-IDD ) is a term used to describe any sudden and unexpected infant death, explained or unexplained, that occurs during infancy.
-SUIDs can be attributed to SIDS, accidental suffocation, asphyxia, entrapment, infection, ingestions, metabolic diseases, trauma (intentional or unintentional), etc. In some cases where the findings are not clear or not enough information is available, the death may be attributed to undetermined causes (CDC 2012).
+SUIDs can be attributed to SIDS, accidental suffocation, asphyxia, entrapment, infection, ingestions, metabolic diseases, trauma (intentional or unintentional), etc. In some cases where the findings are not clear or not enough information is available, the death may be attributed to undetermined causes.

-These deaths are often determined to be accidents or unintentional injury caused by suffocation, entrapment (when baby gets trapped between two objects, such as a mattress and wall and can’t breathe); or strangulation (when something presses on or wraps around baby’s neck, blocking baby’s airway).
-These deaths are not SIDS.
+These deaths are often determined to be accidents or unintentional injury caused by suffocation, entrapment (when baby gets trapped between two objects, such as a mattress and wall and cannot breathe); or strangulation (when something presses on or wraps around baby’s neck, blocking baby’s airway).
+These deaths are not classified as SIDS.

 How many SIDS and SUIDs occur each year?

 There are about 3,400 sudden, unexpected infant deaths in the United States each year.
-Of these, approximately half are attributed to SIDS (National Vital Statistics report 2015).
+Of these, approximately half are attributed to SIDS , according to National Vital Statistics report in 2015.

 Since the beginning of the Back to Sleep campaign in 1994, the SIDS rate in the United States has dropped by more than 50%.

-Although the overall SIDS rates have declined in all populations throughout the United States, disparities in SIDS rates remain, with African Americans and American Indian babies experiencing a rate 2 to 3 times that of Caucasian babies (National Vital Statistics report 2012).
+Although the overall SIDS rates have declined in all populations throughout the United States, disparities in SIDS rates remain, with African Americans and American Indian babies experiencing a rate 2 to 3 times that of Caucasian babies according to the National Vital Statistics report in 2012.

 How is a cause of death determined?

-All sudden and unexpected deaths — whether it be an adult or child — become the jurisdiction of the local medical examiner or coroner, the medical-legal system.
+All sudden and unexpected deaths — whether it be an adult or child — become the jurisdiction of the local medical examiner or coroner.
+This is considered the medical-legal system.